Jos-Ven/Cforth-apps-esp32/rgb_ledstrip/README.md

 IF THEN or CASE statements are not used to handle the strings from a GET request.
 The dictionary system of Forth is used to handle those strings.
-That saves a lot of coding.
+That saved me a lot of coding.

 Here is how the interface looks: